Anaminus/roblox-library/modules/Bitbuf/README.md

 Buffer is a variable-size bit-level buffer with methods for reading and writing various common types.

-The buffer has a cursor, or index, to determine where data is read and written.
+The buffer has a cursor to determine where data is read and written, indexed in bits.
 Methods that read and write advance the cursor automatically by the given size.
 The buffer grows when the cursor moves beyond the length of the buffer.
 Bits read past the length of the buffer are returned as zeros.